V-Cent/TTE/docs/tech/tov.md

 This battle system works like most TP-based battle systems of the series.
 The player can link normal attacks into artes to prolong the combo chain.
 A normal arte can be followed by either an altered arte or an arcane arte.
 An altered arte can be followed by an arcane arte.
 Arcanes cannot be followed by other artes.
 Also, normal attacks can be followed by a free-run attack (Free-run + normal attack).
 This results into a chain progression like this:

-Normal Attack (x3) --> Free-run Attack --> Base Arte --> Altered Arte --> Arcane Arte
+Normal Attack (x3) → Free-run Attack → Base Arte → Altered Arte → Arcane Arte

 Other skills in the game can change the number of normal attacks and artes you can use before your normal progression ends.
 There are also skills that can change the limitations on altered and arcane artes, making them be followed by any other arte.

 One important thing to note is that, if you are able to do two artes of the same tier in succession, you cannot use the same one without a different arte in between(e.g. Azure Edge into Azure Edge).

-Fatal Strikes (**FS**), when unlocked, can also be used by pressing the FS button (default as right trigger) when the FS symbol appears on screen.
+Fatal Strikes (**FS**), when unlocked, can also be used by pressing the FS button (default as right trigger) when the FS symbol appears on screen after an arte.
+Pressing the button too early or too late will cause the current FS symbol disappear, making you to do another arte to try again.

 FS, Burst Artes and Overlimit can be performed in any part of the chain when applicable.

 ### Overlimit and Burst Artes

 Overlimit is a mechanic where you can consume the overlimit bar for special effects.
-The most import one is that you do not have any limitations on your progression, being able to chain normals and artes in a free-form way.
+The most import effect is that you do not have any limitations on your arte progression, being able to chain normals and any artes in a free-form way.
 During overlimit you can also use Burst Artes by holding the artes button after an altered or arcane arte.
 The Burst Arte you use depends on certain skills your character has enabled.

-Overlimit also has special effects depending on the level of overlimit used (higher levels also have the effects of lower ones):
+Overlimit has special effects depending on the level of overlimit used (higher levels also have the effects of lower ones):

 - Lv.1: No special effects.
 - Lv.2: All attacks OTG and deal increased damage to downed enemies.
 - Lv.3: No TP is consumed for using artes.
 Mystic artes are enabled for use by holding the normal attack button after an arcane arte or burst arte.
 - Lv.4: Characters will be invincible from enemies attack.
 Be careful since you (and enemies) can still be stunned!

+The overlimit activation hit also has different effects depending on the character you are using.
+These usually influence the vertical launch power or the pushback of the overlimit hit.
+The effects are the following:

+- **Yuri**: Very small launch and small pushback.
+Enemy is put in a downed state.
+- **Estelle**: Medium launch and small pushback.
+Enemy is put in a spinning state for 70 frames.
+- **Repede**: No launch and no pushback.
+Enemy is put in a spinning state for 90 frames.
+- **Karol**: No launch and very small pushback.
+Enemy is put in a downed state.
+- **Rita**: Medium launch and small pushback.
+Enemy is put in a downed state.
+- **Raven**: No launch and medium pushback.
+Does not knockdown the enemy (staggers for about 60 frames).
+- **Judith**: Very high launch and medium pushback.
+Enemy is put in a downed state.
+- **Patty**: Depends on Patty's current form.
+> - Normal Form: High launch and medium pushback.
+Enemy is put in a downed state.
+> - Advance Form: Small launch and small pushback.
+Enemy is put in a downed state.
+> - Brainiac Form: No launch and very high pushback.
+Enemy is put in a downed state.
+> - Critical Form: Medium launch and small pushback.
+Enemy is put in a spinning state for 90 frames.
+- **Flynn**: Medium launch and medium pushback.
+Enemy is put in a downed state.

+Multiple activations (either by yourself or with CPUs/other players) will cause effects to stack or interact with one another.
+This may result in a very high vertical launch or knockdown.
+Make sure to be ready to attack downed enemies when specific characters use overlimit.
+When using Yuri, remember you can chain the OVL activation hit with a free-run attack, picking the enemy up and making follow up attacks easier.

 ### Other information

-**Ground Hit Limit**

-There is a limit to 9 hits to downed enemies before they ignore any further hits when downed.

 **Down Hit Mechanics**